-VA Hashtags is a feature of Visual Assist that is a combination of named bookmarks and a task manager.
-VA Hashtags can be used for efficient navigation as well as an in-code todo list.
+VA Hashtags is a feature of Visual Assist that is a combination of named bookmarks and task manager.
+VA Hashtags can be used for efficient navigation as well as in-code keeper of tasks.

 As a navigation tool, VA Hashtags are similar to the hashtags of social networks and microblogging services.
 Comments in code can be tagged with labels that make it easy for developers to find code with a specific theme.
 Developers create a VA Hashtag by placing the hash character # in front of a word or un-spaced phrase within a comment.